Brakeboard

 A brakeboard is a skateboard fitted with a specialised truck assembly that includes a braking mechanism.

 History

 The Brakeboard was first invented in 1999 by Ben Newman of Western Australia.
 From 2001 the first version was manufactured and sold worldwide.
-In 2010 The Australian Government provided an R&D grant which enabled the development of a new iteration which was released in Melbourne in January 2013.
+In 2010 the Australian Government provided an R&D grant which enabled the development of a new iteration which was released in Melbourne in January 2013.

-In August 2013, Brakeboard was accepted on the USA Kickstarter site for new ideas or inventions; one of the small number of Australian inventions to appear.
-It received support from more than 200 backers.

-In September 2014, a new version of the Brakeboard truck set was released featuring a removable pedal, additional colour choices and heavier-duty brake linings.
-A new wheel manufacturing process now includes moulded slots.